oforero/datasciencecoursera/CleaningData/UCI HAR Dataset/CodeBook.md

 ### Loading the features

 The features are loaded using a similar read.csv command.
 The column names are loaded from the features.txt file and then used to set the names of the loaded feture.
-Grep was used to project the required columns (mean and std) and filtere
+Grep was used to project the required columns (mean and std), the result is use to select the columns from the features data set.

+### Merging the data sets

+After the individual process the data sets are merged using cbind, the result is a data set with 68 variables.
+The results of processing the train and test data sources is then merged using rbind.